Tuesday – Sunday from 5:30 PM.

 Sherman then moved to Paris and enrolled at the École Superieure de Cuisine Française to solidify his culinary knowledge.
 He completed the yearlong comprehensive program, supplementing his studies with jobs at a number of highly regarded restaurants.
 Sherman refined his already-advanced culinary skills, developing a personal style clearly grounded in French technique yet clearly corresponding to the season.
 The following year, he returned to Chicago, working under some of the top toques in town.

 In 1999, Sherman accepted the position as Chef at North Pond and has been dazzling diners with his broadly influenced, subtle, seasonal cuisine ever since.
 Sherman was honored by Food & Wine as one of America’s “Best New Chefs” in 2003; then in 2007, 2008, 2009, 2010, and again in 2011, he was nominated by the esteemed James Beard Foundation in the “Best Chef: Great Lakes Region” category, winning the award in 2012.
-In 2008, Share Our Strength named him “Most Sustainable Chef” at the Chicago Taste of the Nation event and later that year, he accepted the position as National Board Chair of Chefs Collaborative, a position he still holds.- back to top -
+In 2008, Share Our Strength named him “Most Sustainable Chef” at the Chicago Taste of the Nation event and later that year, he accepted the position as National Board Chair of Chefs Collaborative, a position he held for 4 years.- back to top -

 Greg is a proud Chicago native who grew up in the western suburbs and graduated from Kendall College.
 After having worked in a number of local restaurant kitchens, he returned to the classroom to earn another culinary degree, this from the esteemed French Pastry School.
 While there, Greg also spent time working here in the North Pond pastry kitchen.